statechannels/statechannels/new-packages/nitro-protocol/notes/force-move-implementation.md

 - TurnNum
 - isFinal
-- AppDefinition
 - ChannelId
   - ChainId
   - Participants
   - ChannelNonce
+- AppPartHash
+  - ChallengeDuration // only ever need this on a ForceMove
+  - AppDefinition
-- VariablePartHash
+  - AppData
 - OutcomeHash
-  - AppData

 Where an item has nested children this implies that item is the hash of the children.